-We are supportive of Noridian's proposal to cover Gastrointestinal Pathogen (GIP) molecular assays identified by multiplex nucleic acid amplification tests.
+We are supportive of Palmetto's proposal to cover Gastrointestinal Pathogen (GIP) molecular assays identified by multiplex nucleic acid amplification tests.
 While we agree codes for up to five bacterial targets are applicable, we also believe that additional targets should be included, and that there are clinical scenarios where more than five targets are medically necessary.
 The draft LCD lists five bacterial targets that will be eligible for GIP coverage: Salmonella; Campylobacter; Shigella; Cryptosporidium; and Shiga toxin-producing Escherichia coli (STEC) O157 and non-O157.
 Several clinical studies have demonstrated that these targets are insufficient to identify the top 90-95 percent of pathogens that may cause diarrhea in patients (Buss, et al., 2015).

 Testing for more than five infectious targets is necessary in order to achieve a diagnosis rate of 90-95 percent of pathogens.
 Restriction of testing to five prioritized bacterial targets would likely miss the majority of pathogens responsible for gastrointestinal infections in the elderly.
 In a prospective study published by the Infectious Diseases Society of America (IDSA), Salmonella, Campylobacter, Shigella, and STEC (O157 and non-O157) accounted for less than half of the gastrointestinal pathogens detected in adults up to 98 years of age with diarrhea.
-The other pathogens detected included enterotoxigenic E. coli, enteropathogenic E. coli, enteroaggregative E. coli, Clostridium difficile, Yersinia enterocolitica, Vibrio parahaemolyticus, Aeromonas sp., Entamoeba histolytica, Giardia, Cryptosporidium, adenovirus, astrovirus, calicivirus, and rotavirus (Svenungsson, et al., 2000).
+The other pathogens detected included enterotoxigenic E. coli, enteropathogenic E. coli, enteroaggregative E. coli, Clostridium difficile, Yersinia enterocolitica, Vibrio group (consisting of Vibrio parahaemolyticus or Vibrio vulnificus or Vibrio cholera, of which Vibrio parahemoltyicus is most common), Aeromonas sp., Entamoeba histolytica, Giardia, Cryptosporidium, adenovirus, astrovirus, calicivirus, and rotavirus (Svenungsson, et al., 2000).
 Additionally, in a separate study published by the American Society for Microbiology, Salmonella, Campylobacter, Shigella, and STEC (O157 and non-O157) accounted for only 24% of the GI pathogens detected in patients 65 years of age or older.
-At least three other pathogens were frequently detected in these patients (Buss, et al.,
+At least three other pathogens were frequently detected in these patients (Buss, etal., 2015)